Students must earn a grade of C- or better in all courses counting toward certification.

 See the Apprentice Teaching Requirements page for further details about what to expect in your student teaching semester.

 UTeach students who began the program but did not finish prior to leaving UT (with or without a degree) are welcome to return to the program.
 Students must repeat the most recent EDC course if the gap is more than 4 years.
 This includes Knowing and Learning (EDC 365C), Classroom Interactions (EDC 365D), and Project-Based Instruction (EDC 365E).
-These courses were formerly numbered EDC 371.

 Students have the option to appeal particular situations related to UTeach academic policies with the exception of the portfolio requirement for Apprentice Teaching.
 Contact your UTeach advisor to discuss your options.